‘HMF’ to Debut as the Modern Palm Beach Cocktail Party – Its Style, Excitement and Ease Re-Imagined in a Transformed Historic Space

 Wine selections from all over the world...from Australia to France, Italy to South America, Spain and Portugal to Israel and Lebanon, Germany, Austria and Greece…with a master sommelier presiding to share insights and recommendations on bottles or exceptional wine-by-the-glass offerings, to enjoy on its own or to pair brilliantly with sharing plates…

-Full spectrum of craft beers, including two local breweries such as Florida Lager and Orange Blossom Pilsner, to complement with HMF’s food items or enjoyed on their own…
+Full spectrum of craft beers, including three local breweries such as Florida Lager, Native Lager and Orange Blossom Pilsner, to complement with HMF’s food items or enjoyed on their own…

 More than just a founder’s moniker, HMF pays homage to legendary railroad and oil magnate Flagler, developer of the resort town of Palm Beach and much of Florida (circa 1890s and early 20th century).
 He originally built The Breakers in 1896 and set it on its path to modernity as a one-of-a-kind classic – one that would always appeal to the “jet set” of the times.
 HMF appeals to the same luxury-lifestyle audience of today, who covet social connection and unique aesthetic experiences that contrast with their highly digitized and impersonal world.